Michael Meyer (translator): Scandinavian literature

 His first translation of a Swedish work was the novel The Long Ships by Frans G. Bengtsson (published by Collins) in 1954, leading BBC Radio to invite him to translate Henrik Ibsen's Little Eyolf, although his understanding of Norwegian was limited at the time of the commission.
 He was then asked by Caspar Wrede for English versions of the same dramatist's The Lady from the Sea and John Gabriel Borkman, which were first used for Wrede's television productions.
 Brand followed for Wrede's 59 Theatre Company which was directed by Michael Elliott.
 Meyer eventually translated all of Ibsen's 16 major plays, which overlapped with his 18 translations of August Strindberg's plays.
 His translations of Ibsen and Strindberg gained him an international reputation, with over a thousand productions staged around the world during his lifetime.

 His three-volume biography of Ibsen was published in 1967 won the Whitbread Biography Award.
 Rolf Fjelde, reviewing the biography for The New York Times Book Review in 1971, described it as "the most complete Ibsen biography to date".

 His biography of Strindberg was published in 1985, for which the Swedish Academy awarded him their Gold Medal, the first time it had been given to an Englishman.
-He did not publish a biography of Strindberg for many years because the prejudice's Meyer most objected to in people "would be headed by racism, hysteria, self-pity, malice and vengefulness, and Strindberg possessed all these in full measure."
+He did not publish a biography of Strindberg for many years because the prejudices Meyer most objected to in people "would be headed by racism, hysteria, self-pity, malice and vengefulness, and Strindberg possessed all these in full measure."
 He resolved "however miserable Strindberg made others, I would keep my antipathy to myself."